 (The organisation safeguards financial integrity and accountability)

 The Office produces an annual budget which is approved by the Ombudsman.
-The monitoring of actual versus budget along with financial integrity and accountability is secured through reporting to the Corporate Executive.
-The Office also has a Financial Management Manual, designed to assist employees to perform their tasks efficiently and effectively.
-The processes in the Manual are consistent with relevant Treasurer's Instructions and State Supply Commission policies.
+The monitoring of actual versus budget along with financial integrity and accountability is secured through reporting to the Corporate Executive and the Ombudsman.